jerryz920/SAFE-latte/safe-apps/impact/mvp.md

 postUserCompletionReceipt("someUser", "someProject", $WF2).
 ```

 In the MVP, the NS also knows the dataset that the user intends to request, and the workflows required to access the dataset.
-Also, in the MVP the same NS attests all required workflows for each given dataset: the NS links the attestations for all required workflows into a *link receipt* for the dataset, user, and project.
+Also, in the MVP the same NS attests all required workflows for each given dataset.
+These restrictions in the MVP enable the NS to link the attestations for all required workflows into a *link receipt* for the dataset, user, and project.
 A sequence of calls can add multiple workflow completions to the same link receipt.

 ```
 postLinkReceiptForDataset("someUser", "someProject", $DataSet, $WF1).